ritchie46/ritchievink.com/content/post/pymc-prophet.md

 {{< figure src="/img/post-19-prophet/param-dis.png" title="Posterior parameter distribution." >}}

 Above we see the result of our MCMC sampling.
-We have found an estimate of the posterior distribution of out parameters.
+We have found an estimate of the posterior distribution of our parameters.
 Now that we have got this, we can take a look at how the model has fit the data.
 Below we are computing the trend and the seasonalities for all the drawn samples.
 This will result in a matrix of shape $T \times S$, with $T$ being the number of data points and $S$ the number of drawn samples.
-With this matrix, we can finally compute the confidence intervals of our fit.
-Below is the plot shown with confidence intervals of 95%.
+With this matrix, we can finally compute the credible intervals of our fit.
+Below is the plot shown with credible intervals of 95%.

 ``` python
 def det_seasonality_posterior(beta, x):